Samuel Hertz, composer and performer, is the recipient of the first-ever DARE Art Prize.

 Launched to celebrate the tenth anniversary of the DARE partnership between Opera North and the University of Leeds, the DARE Art Prize is aimed at challenging artists and scientists to work together on new approaches to the creative process.
 US-born, Berlin-based Samuel impressed the jury with his proposal for an electro-acoustic chamber piece for infrasound low frequency sound below the level of human hearing.

-The early stages of Samuel’s process included a two-day workshop in Opera Norths Howard Assembly Room, where he made recordings with mezzo-soprano Helen Évora and bass Whitaker Mills, four subwoofer speakers, and a tapping machine – a percussive device used by acoustic engineers to determine how spaces react to noise.
+The early stages of Samuels process included a two-day workshop in Opera Norths Howard Assembly Room, where he made recordings with mezzo-soprano Helen Évora and bass Whitaker Mills, four subwoofer speakers, and a tapping machine a percussive device used by acoustic engineers to determine how spaces react to noise.
 The two singers, who are members of the Chorus of Opera North, performed a libretto written by Samuel, which he describes as a dialogue between human bodies and ecologies."